enkidevs/curriculum/react/introduction/fundamentals/what-are-props.md

 ---
 ## Content

-As discussed before, components can take input in a similar way to a function, via `props`.
+Components can take input in a similar way to a function, via `props`.

 `props` is a plain JS object whose properties represent the arguments of a component.

 An important aspect of the `props` object is that it is **immutable**.
 That means `props` can't and shouldn't be changed within a component, but only from its *parent*(s).
+We will elaborate more on this later.

 Consider the component:
 ```jsx